jonepatr/hemvip/doc/experimenter.md

   "remoteService": "/save",
   "pages": [
       {
-        "type": "generic"
+        "type": "generic",
-        "id" : "first_page"
+        "id" : "first_page",
-        "name" : "Name of the first page, used as heading on the page."
-        "content" : "Content of the page, usage of HTML tags allowed."
+        "name" : "Name of the first page, used as heading on the page.", "content" : "Content of the page, usage of HTML tags allowed."
       },
       {
-        "type": "video"
+        "type": "video",
-        "id" : "subject_x"
+        "id" : "subject_x",
-        "name" : "Page 1 of Y"
+        "name" : "Page 1 of Y",
-        "content" : "Rate the videos shown below" "question" : "How human-like was the agent in this video?", "stimuli": [
+        "content" : "Rate the videos shown below", "question" : "How human-like was the agent in this video?", "stimuli": [
           [